inkVerb/vrk/README.md

 # Developer info

 ## File hierarchy
-- `~/.vrk`:
+- `~/.vrk/`:

-1. `boards` lists the Vrk scripts you can use, tools to manage your system.
+1. `boards/` lists the Vrk scripts you can use, tools to manage your system.
 Most of these are global and you can run them from any terminal.
-2. `configs` has stuff you only want to touch if you don't mind messing up everything and really want to learn how Vrk works.
+2. `configs/` has stuff you only want to touch if you don't mind messing up everything and really want to learn how Vrk works.
-3. `donjon` has stuff that Bosses need, generally don't mess.
+3. `donjon/` has stuff that Bosses need, generally don't mess.
 But, there are some hidden goodies in there if you aren't afraid of the dragons.
-4. `go` has your quick scripts that let you SSH your way into remote servers very quickly and control them from the command line.
+4. `malibu/` has your remote server credentials used to surf into remote servers with SSH and FileZilla.
-   *Add "Go Surfers" by following the instructions in the "Go Surfers" instructions.*
+   *Add "Surfers" by following the instructions in the "Surfers" instructions.*

 - `/opt/vrk` is where the actual files and other assets exist, such as may useable in `$PATH`